Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 What is mycelium packaging material?

 Mycelium is the thread-like vegetative part of a fungus that plays a fundamental role in the growth and development of mushroom fungi.
-Their primary role is to absorb and distribute nutrition for the fungi.

 This natural material is known for its ability to form a dense network of fibers, which is creating a strong, durable and versatile structure.